What Is a Clickwrap Agreement?

 Clickwrap is an accepted form of electronic signature: a binding, legally recognized form of contracting.
 In fact, UETA commentary expressly states that the definition of an electronic signature includes “the standard webpage click through process.”

 Both of these Acts lay out specific guidelines for electronic compliance.

 Types of evidence needed to enforce clickwrap agreements

-The courts often determine whether the agreements is enforceable by judging
+The courts often determine whether the agreements are enforceable by judging:

 - Whether or not the user explicitly accepted the contract